jmelis/regionality/README.md

 ```

 This hierarchical task configuration enables fine-grained control over which task versions run in different environments while maintaining consistency where needed.

+All tasks MUST be **idempotent** and can be selectively enabled/disabled.